biodev/immpload/README.md

     `assessments`.
 The output is the Immport upload file, e.g. `assessments,txt`, placed in the output directory.

-    The key word arguments (_kwargs_) are static output _column_`=`_value_ definitions that are applied to every output row.
+    The keyword arguments (_kwargs_) are static output _column_`=`_value_ definitions that are applied to every output row.
 The column name can be underscored, e.g.
     `Study_ID`.

+    Output validation is disabled by default, but recommended for new uploads.
+Enable validation by setting the _validate_ flag parameter to `True`.

     :param template: the required Immport template name
     :param in_files: the input file(s) to munge
-    :param config: the configuration dictionary or file name
+    :param config: the configuration dictionary or file name of list of file names
     :param out_dir: the target location (default current directory)
     :param sheet: for an Excel workbook input file, the sheet to open
-    :param input_filter: optional generator which has parameter input row and yields valid rows
+    :param input_filter: optional input row validator which has parameter in_row and returns whether the row is valid
     :param callback: optional callback with parameters
         in_row, in_col_ndx_map, out_col_ndx_map and out_row returning
         an array of rows to write to the output file
+    :param defaults_opt: flag indicating whether to add defaults to the output (default `True`)
+    :param validate_opt: flag indicating whether to validate the output for required fields (default `True`)
+    :param append_opt: append rather than overwrite an existing output file (default False)
     :param kwargs: the optional static _column_`=`_value_ definitions
     :return: the output file name
     """